chan-sccp/sccp_manager/README.md

 ### Module update to latest state

-If you installed sccp_manager using git clone instead of installing a zip file / tarball then you can do easily keep up with the latest develop by doing this:

-1. Goto to module into your local system. (/var/www/html/admin/modules/sccp_manager/)

->        cd /var/www/html/admin/modules/sccp_manager/
->        git pull
->        git checkout develop
+If you installed the Develop branch, the module can be updated to the latest version via FreePBX.
+FreePBX -> Admin -> Module Admin.

 ### IMPORTANT NOTES:
 - !!!
 If something stops working, use the develop branch [develop](https://github.com/chan-sccp/sccp_manager/tree/develop)